 Ash die-back (Chalara fraxinea)

-Ash dieback is caused by a fungus, Chalara fraxinea (confusingly, now more properly calledHymenoscyphus pseudoalbidus), and has led to widespread loss of ash in Europe in recent years.
+Ash dieback is caused by a fungus and has led to widespread loss of ash in Europe in recent years.
 First discovered in Poland in 1992, more than 90% of their trees have died, a devastating loss.
-Since then it has spread slowly west to other European countries, notably Denmark where most ash trees have been affected.
-More recently the disease has been found in some 370 sites across the UK and Northern Island.
+Since then it has spread slowly west to other European countries.

-Fortunately, the IOM Woodland Trust grows its own ash stock from native seed, but we have now stopped further propagation and planting of ash trees until the situation is clearer.
+Fortunately, the IOM Woodland Trust used to grow ash stock from native seed, but we have now stopped further propagation and planting of ash trees until the disease has largely subsided.

 Mountain ash is not related to common ash and is, therefore, not affected or susceptible to the disease.